anij715/AI-multimodal-meeting-assistant/README.md

 # AI-multimodal-meeting-assistant: A Multimodal Approach to Insight-Driven Meeting Summarization

-This repository contains the data corpus and evaluation benchmark from the Master's thesis, "A Multimodal Approach to Insight-Driven Meeting Summarization: Leveraging Speech and Visual Feedback for Enhanced Data Insight Capture," completed by Rizul Sharma at the University of Cincinnati.
+This repository contains the data corpus, visualizations used, discrepancy document, python code, study slides and evaluation benchmark.

 ## Project Overview
 This research explores the most effective methods for an AI agent to comprehend spoken conversations about data visualizations in meeting environments.
 The core contributions of this work are a novel multi-modal conversational corpus and a diagnostic evaluation framework designed to test an AI's understanding of these discussions.